 The information contained in Form 1095-A is exclusively for your records, but you should have one before you complete your return.
 Filing your taxes before you obtain Form 1095-A can result in mistakes, and the IRS may send you a letter noting any discrepancies in your taxes.
 If you already filed without Form 1095-A and you think you’ve made an error, you can amend your return using Form 1040X.
 Like all tax documents, keep copies of Form 1095-A for at least three years.

 What If I Need More Help with Form 1095-A?

 Whether you received your first Form 1095-A, or you want someone to give you expert advice on your taxes, the team at Community Tax can help.
 We’ve helped over 44,000 clients resolve over $250 million in tax debt, and we’ve worked with almost every tax situation imaginable.
-Our certified tax experts can prepare your taxes, represent you before the IRS, and come up with a comprehensive plan so you can reach your financial goals.
+Our licensed tax experts can prepare your taxes, represent you before the IRS, and come up with a comprehensive plan so you can reach your financial goals.
 Contact Community Tax at 999.676.4319 for a free consultation about our services.